macmanes-lab/protocols/RNATagSeq_polyA_first.md

 #### 3) Fragment RNA using 2x FastAP buffer : 5 min

-  - Add 8 uL of 10X FastAP buffer to 32 uL RNA from step 1 (up to 1 ug) and mix well.
+  - Add 8 uL of 10X FastAP buffer to 32 uL RNA from step 1 and mix well.
   - Incubate on preheated thermal cycler for 3 min at 92°C.
-  - Place on cold block on ice.
+  - Place on ice.

 **MUST CONTINUE**